xmhbbovru/multilingual-multimerge/cc/README.md

 The graphs in pdf files show the relation of actual data to fitted formulas.

 To run runvalgrind, install valgrind 3.7.0.

+make all builds the executables, runs the timing tests, analysis, and valgrind.  make clean deletes the results of all that.
+Testing, not extensive, was done with GNU Make 3.81.

 Google's C++ style guide is available at http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml